AlexSimpler/FrameInject/README.md

 A simple Open Source LLIB DLL injector made with C++/CLI.

 ## How to use:
+Put the direct path to `hello.ico` of your computer inside `GameFucker.h`.

 Choose stable as the release version and choose `x64`,`x86` according to your process type.

 ## TODO: